-Validation is successful if the compare operation returns true.
+Validation is successful if the compare operation returns any result.

 Validates a connection by performing a search operation.
 By default this validator performs an object level rootDSE search for (objectClass=*).

-Validation is successful if the search returns one or more results.
+Validation is successful if the search operation returns any result.